criipto/criipto-verify-react/README.md

 ## XHR/fetch caveats

 The library may require to do fetch requests against Criipto to fetch application configuration.
-Make sure that the host that the react app runs on is included in the list of callback URLs for your application.
+Make sure that the host that the React app runs on is included in the list of callback URLs for your application.
+Otherwise, you will encounter CORS errors.

 ## Criipto